GSA/cto-website/README.md

 gem install bundler
 ```

-Then install the project's Ruby dependencies:
+Then install the project's dependencies:

 ```
 bundle install --with=development
+npm install
 ```

 Then you can run the site locally with live reloading and local CMS: